talifhaniedward/retail-sales-inventory-sql-analysis/README.md

 ### Recommendation

-Protect the customer base in KwaZulu-Natal.
-These customers spend the most per transaction introduce a loyalty programme to retain them and attract more customers with the same spending profile..
+KwaZulu-Natal customers spend the most per transaction.
+Introduce a loyalty programme to retain them and attract more customers with the same spending profile.

 ---